 Students wishing to drop or add classes must do so within the first three weeks of the semester, NO EXCEPTIONS.
 Teacher and parent permission must be granted before a student may drop or add a class.
 The teacher has the right to refuse to add a student after the semester has begun.
 The teacher may recommend a student drop at any time during the semester.
-The registrar must verify that a class that a student wishes to drop is not a required course needed to complete graduation requirements.
+The School Registrar must verify that a class that a student wishes to drop is not a required course needed to complete graduation requirements.

-In order to make class changes, the student must obtain the form from the office and follow the procedure below:
+To make class changes, the student must obtain the form from the office and follow the procedure below:

-- 1. Verify with registrar - 2.
+- 1. Verify with the School Registrar. - 2.
 Pick up Drop/Add form and list the course dropping/adding. - 3.
 Secure parent and teacher signatures for each class dropped or added. - 4.
-Return form to the School Registrar for the record change. - 5.
-Must be officially notified by the Registrar before attendance can begin or stop
+Return the form to the registrar for the record change. - 5.
+Must be officially notified by the registrar before attendance can begin or stop.